Ben Chifley: Wilderness years

-Curtin Government
+Curtin government

 Chifley was appointed Treasurer of Australia when the Labor leader, John Curtin, formed a mid-term Labor government in 1941 following the collapse of the first Menzies government.
 Although deputy Labor leader Frank Forde was nominally the deputy in the government, Chifley became the minister Curtin most relied on, controlling most domestic policy while Curtin was preoccupied with the Second World War.
 Of highest importance was war funding, followed by the strong desire to control inflation.
 In February 1942, he announced the pegging of wages and profits, the introduction of controls on production, trade and consumption to reduce private spending, and the transfer of surplus personal income to savings and war loans.
 On 15 April 1942, more price controls were introduced.
 On 23 July, a uniform income tax was attained when the States were defeated in the High Court of Australia.

 The Australian Dictionary of Biography claims Chifley proved himself to be his country's greatest treasurer – fiscally responsible, able to transmit the necessity for a reasonable equality of sacrifice, and capable of managing a wartime economy of complexity and difficulty.
 Financing the war by increased taxation, loans from the Australian public, and central bank credit, he ensured that the nation did not become burdened with overseas debt, as it had been after First World War.
 Every budget was accompanied by his strictures on 'vigorous self-denial', labour discipline and restriction of consumer demand with the aim of controlling a huge accumulation of purchasing power.

 Prime minister

-Following the death of Curtin in July 1945, Forde became Prime Minister since he was the ALP deputy leader.
-In the ensuing leadership ballot, Chifley defeated Forde to replace him as Prime Minister and Curtin as leader of the ALP.
+Following the death of Curtin in July 1945, Forde became prime minister since he was the ALP deputy leader.
+In the ensuing leadership ballot, Chifley defeated Forde to replace him as prime minister and Curtin as leader of the ALP.
 Once the war ended in September, normal political life resumed, and Chifley faced Robert Menzies and his new Liberal Party in the 1946 election, which Chifley won with 54 percent of the two-party-preferred vote.
 It marked the first time that an incumbent full-term federal Labor government was re-elected.
 In the post-war years, Chifley maintained wartime economic controls, including the highly unpopular petrol rationing.
 He did this partly to help Britain in its postwar economic difficulties.

 Upon becoming prime minister, Chifley continued as Treasurer and remained so for the entirety of his prime ministership.
 To date, Chifley is the last prime minister to have been his own Treasurer for a period that was not transitionary, as happened in 1972 and 1991 with Gough Whitlam and Bob Hawke respectively.

+Chifley was also the longest-serving Labor Treasurer until this record was broken by Paul Keating in 1991 and Keating, like Chifley, would become prime minister.